Sub2Rhys/TCP-Backend/README.md

-### Thanks to ThatDefaultBTW for helping me test this out.

 # Read Before Starting

 ### This guide isn't perfect, it was done through a lot of testing and experimenting and definitely isn't the most efficient way to do this.
 Right now it's catered to this specific backend, but with some modifications it'll work with others.